Eocene–Oligocene extinction event: Bachitherium Dispersal Event

-Additionally, a second dispersal event of Asian taxa into Europe, known as the Bachitherium Dispersal Event (named after the ruminant Bachitherium), occurred later, around 31 Ma.
+Additionally, a second dispersal event of Asian taxa into Europe, known as the Bachitherium Dispersal Event (named after the ruminant Bachitherium), occurred later, around 31 million years ago.
 Unlike the Grande Coupure, which took place via Central and Northern Asia, this later dispersal occurred via a southern corridor.

 Caribbean Mangrove Revolution

-In the Caribbean, mangroves dominated by Pelliciera rapidly disappeared, becoming replaced by mangroves that were dominated by Rhizophora, which remains the main constituent of Caribbean mangroves in the present day.
+In the Caribbean Sea, mangroves dominated by Pelliciera rapidly disappeared, becoming replaced by mangroves that were dominated by Rhizophora, which remains the main constituent of Caribbean mangroves in the present day.
 This turnover has been named the Caribbean Mangrove Revolution.

 Marine biota

 In the marine realm, the frequency of drilling in recovery faunas, especially among bivalves, was drastically higher than in assemblages before the extinction event, a phenomenon attributed to a high extinction rate among escalated prey taxa with highly evolved defences against predators.
 Veneroid bivalves experienced a short-term size increase during the biotic recovery.
 Orthophragminid foraminifera (late Paleocene–early Eocene larger benthic foraminifera of two families, Discocyclinidae and Orbitoclypeidae) disappeared in the extinction event; in Alpine carbonates, bryozoan facies show an expansion in response to the loss of orthophragminids.
 The EOT is often considered to be a critical turning point in the rise of diatoms to their present-day evolutionary prominence, though this paradigm has been criticised for being based on incomplete evidence.
 Nummulites experienced a radiation and an increase in morphospace.

+Morphospace and diversification analyses have found the transition had a notable impact on sharks.
+Both lamniforms and carcharhiniforms saw a significant decline in diversity.
+Despite suffering a diversification decline, lamniforms saw an increase in dental disparity, while carcharhinforms saw a decline.
+Much like lamniformes and carcharhiniforms, orectolobiforms and squaliforms saw a decline in diversity.
+Hexanchiformes were the only order of sharks that saw no notable impact on their diversity.

 Molecular evidence indicates that members of the clade Gobiiformes actually exploded in diversity as part of the faunal turnover at the EOT, with Eleotridae, Oxudercidae, and Gobiidae emerging as distinct families around this time.

 Some sites contain evidence that the Eocene–Oligocene extinction was not a sudden event but a prolonged biotic transition drawn out over as much as 6 million years.
-Localities near Eugene, Oregon, record a plant extinction 33.4 Ma (million years ago) and a marine invertebrate turnover 33.2 Ma; both of these turnovers post-date the supposed extinction event by hundreds of thousands of years.
+Localities near Eugene, Oregon, record a plant extinction around 33.4 million years ago and a marine invertebrate turnover around 33.2 million years ago; both of these turnovers post-date the supposed extinction event by hundreds of thousands of years.